The Military in Australia: How Our Defence Force Shapes Up

 Peacekeeping and Alliances

-You’ll see Australian troops deployed on peacekeeping missions worldwide, contributing to global stability.
+The ADF has a longstanding tradition of international engagement, with Australian troops deployed on peacekeeping missions around the globe, contributing to overall stability.

 Modern Military Challenges